robert80203/EgoPER_official/README.md

 Visit our project page to see more details of our dataset.
 [TBD]()

 Please send an email with the following information to lee.shih@northeastern.edu for downloading our datasets and annotations.
+The shared link will be expired in two weeks.
 - Your Full Name
 - Institution/Organization
 - Advisor/Supervisor Name